-Bypass Russian Cloud Bands with this VPN Quick FixLast Updated by Gray Williams on November 03, 2019
+Bypass Russian Cloud Bands with this VPN Quick FixLast Updated by John Bennet on January 11, 2020

 The Soviet Union might be dead long these past 30 years but that doesn’t mean Russia has warmed up to the idea of Western capitalism, especially when it comes to American mega-corporations like Amazon and Google.

 Since 2012, Russia has collected a centralized Internet blacklist through an agency called Roskomnadzor (the Federal Service for Supervision of Communications, Information Technology and Mass Media).
 This list is one only the KGB could love, a collection of URLs, domain names, and IP addresses that the government finds not in line with its own belief system.

 It was originally started to block sites featuring drugs, child pornography, and suicide methods, but then began to include ideas listed as “extremist,” with no real definition behind them.

 Although neither Google or Amazon’s cloud services appear to fall into any of the above mentioned categories,both are still banned from being accessed in Russia.

 The primary reasoning behind the plan is extremely simple.
 Like most countries that practice Internet censorship, Russia wants to know what its citizens are reading, watching, writing and doing online.

 The problem with cloud services like Amazon and Google is that once customer information of any kind is uploaded to a cloud environment, Russia authorities no longer have any way to see it.

 The information can be sent to a million different recipients or perhaps more dangerously from that point of view, people in other countries could add their own files to the Cloud and a Russian citizen could download them without anything having to get it from a website that has undergone Russian censorship standards.

 These cloud services are basically seen as a backdoor to sneak things in and out of Russia.